Aaronbest94/Polly-Character-Limitations/README.md

 # Polly-Character-Limitations
-Overcome the Polly character limitation Issue
+Overcome the Polly character limitation Issue.

 <p>Amazom Polly only allows 1500 characters to be set to their API at a time which is annoying when trying to send larger chuncks of text.<br><br>